startergo/InstaDMG/README.md

 Beneﬁts Out-Of-The-Box, and Added On
 In an effort to make builds happen faster on subsequent runs, the base image(after in- stallerChoices are evaluated) gets cached in ```./instadmg/Caches/BaseOS```. ```InstaDMG``` will then look there from that point on, and subsequent runs skip that initial install step “for free”.

-If you haven’t already, you should look into DeployStudio, PSU Blast Image Conﬁg, or even just asr at the command line to restore your image.
+If you haven’t already, you should look into ```DeployStudio```, ```PSU Blast Image Conﬁg```, or even just ```asr``` at the command line to restore your image.
 The usual warnings apply, this will wipe a disk clean before laying down your image - although all these tools are free, caveat emptor.
 You’ll notice the restore process can be as fast as 3 minutes for a lean (< 6GB) image.
-Here’s a one-liner for asr to get you going:
+Here’s a one-liner for ```asr``` to get you going:
 ```
-sudo asr restore --source ./instadmg/OutputFiles/11-11-01.dmg --target /Volumes/ Destination --erase --verbose --noprompt --noverify --buffers 1 --buffersize 32m
+sudo asr restore --source ./instadmg/OutputFiles/11-11-01.dmg --target /Volumes/ Destination --erase --verbose --noprompt --noverify --buffers 1 --buffersize 32m --puppetstrings
---puppetstrings
 ```

 Added-on shiny bits:
-Included in the AddOns directory is a createUser package, which enables you to place a fresh, never logged in user account on the image.
+Included in the ```AddOns``` directory is a ```createUser``` package, which enables you to place a fresh, never logged in user account on the image.
 Almost everything you’d specify in System Preferences -> Accounts when creating a new user can be customized here, and a tool to use which can generate an obscured password.
 This goes hand-in-hand with a very spare pack- age that can be obtained from ```afp548.com’s``` MyDownloads section, called ```clearReg```.
 This tricks the setup assistant to believe it has already run, along with the prompt for registration.

-Revisiting ```InstaUp2Date```, we’ll touch on another helper ﬁle, checksum.py.
+Revisiting ```InstaUp2Date```, we’ll touch on another helper ﬁle, ```checksum.py```.
 This allows us to refer to custom pkgs we’d like to add in catalog ﬁles in the correct format (its output should be formatted with tabs exactly as required).
 Every time the ‘ﬁngerprint’ or makeup of your package changes you will need to re-run this against your pkg and then update your cata- log ﬁle accordingly.
 This is achieved with the following:
 ```
 /instadmg/AddOns/InstaUp2Date/checksum.py $PATH_TO_PKG
 ```